willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ## Overview

-Integrate Shifts, the schedule management tool in Microsoft Teams, with your workforce management (WFM) system.
+Integrate Shifts, the schedule management app in Microsoft Teams, with your workforce management (WFM) system.
 After you set up an integration, your frontline can access their schedules in your WFM system from within Shifts.

 This article gives you an overview of how to create a connector using the Microsoft Graph API to integrate Shifts with your WFM system.

 A connector syncs schedule data between your WFM system and Shifts, bringing your organization’s schedules into Teams.
-Shifts is where your frontline workforce engage for their scheduling needs.
+Shifts is where your frontline  engage for their scheduling needs.
 Your WFM system is the system of record for business rules, compliance, and intelligence.

 You can set up your connector to sync data unidirectionally or bidirectionally.